akshay-022/rl-ai-research/final_documentation.md

 Moreover, I believe these continual learning models must have memory and it MUST be in the model weights, and not simply in stored context.
 The model weights are much higher dimensional, that is also the way our brain works (memory is stored in synapse weights).

+I really like the paper Titans: Learning to Memorize at Test Time (by Google) - https://arxiv.org/abs/2501.00663, so I use that to give hints and get to design experiments.
+Verified based on the implementation in the paper.

 ### The Challenge

 Given a simple transformer and hints about how biological memory works, the agent must implement a Neural Long-Term Memory module with 6 specific components: